DrStalker/TravellersRest-RecipeAddons/README.md

 # TravellersRest-RecipeAddons

-A Traveller's Rest mod to see how far I can puch recipe changes without adding any new items to the game.
+A Traveller's Rest mod to see how far I can push recipe changes without adding any new items to the game.

 ##Current features: